 Buffers, areas of land between the water line and development, would be wider than existing setbacks, Clancy said.

-Existing buffers on marine bluff lots are 50-150 feet from the water mark.
+Existing buffers on marine bluff lots are 50-150 feet from the water mark or 50 feet from the bluff in landslide hazard areas.
 On low-bank shore marine lots, current setbacks are 50-150 feet from the high water mark, she said.

 Proposed buffers would be 50 feet for lowland marine shore lots, 100 feet for bay marine lots and 150 feet from the top of the bluff for marine bluff lots, she said.

 For critical areas, there may be additional setbacks, she said.

 A study showed a Sequim-area bluff retreating 48 feet from 1956-1976 and another 50 feet by 2010, she said.

 For river and lake shores, setbacks are currently at 35-150 feet from the ordinary high water mark.
 While they propose the setback remain at 35 feet for Lake Sutherland properties, other setbacks could be increased to 50-175 feet.